Click on the faculty member’s name for more information about them.

 Education: B.S.
 Albright College, 1981; Ph.D.
 Pennsylvania State University College of Medicine, 1987

 Current Research: My laboratory is focused on understanding the mechanisms involved in age-related progressive neurodegenerative diseases.
-Specifically, we are investigating why the nigrostriatal pathway degenerates in Parkinson's disease (PD).
-Although the cause of PD is unknown we believe that the etiology involves both genetic changes and environmental toxicants.
-We are currently following several lines of investigation including the role of increased oxidative stress, protein misfolding and inflammation using mouse transgenic and toxicant models as well as cell culture technologies.
-Thus far we have shown that one protein known to be involved in Parkinson's disease, α-synuclein, can increase oxidative stress and proinflammatory molecules suggesting that these molecular events are important early in this disease.
-We hope our studies will help us to better understand how inflammation is involved early in PD.
-Finally, our goal is to develop novel therapies for PD.
+Specifically, we are investigating the role of increased oxidative stress, protein misfolding and inflammation using mouse transgenic and toxicant models as well as cell culture technologies.
+Our work includes studies with the Parkinson’s disease protein, α-synuclein, and how it increases oxidative stress and proinflammatory molecules, as well as, the role of inflammation in HIV-associated neurocognitive disorder.
+We hope our studies will help us to better understand how inflammation is involved early in PD and HAND.

 Office: NRB, W209B